Roofing Intelligence: The Advantage Most Roofing Contractors Don't Have

 - Filing date — when the project was initiated

-- Contractor on file — whether a contractor is already attached to the permit
+- Contractor on file — whether a contractor is already attached to the filing

-The fundamental difference between a permit-based lead and a form-fill lead is intent.
+The fundamental difference between a filing-based lead and a form-fill lead is intent.

 A homeowner who fills out a form on a lead marketplace is expressing interest.
 Maybe they're serious.
 Maybe they're comparison-shopping.
 Maybe they filled it out at 2 AM and forgot about it.

-A homeowner who pulls a building permit has already:
+A homeowner who files for roofing work has already:

 - Decided the project is happening

-- Committed to spending money (permit fees range from $100–$500 depending on the county)
+- Committed to spending money (filing fees range from $100–$500 depending on the county)

 - Started the official process with their local building authority